• Have any questions?

 WHAT IS A DOMAIN NAME?

-A domain name is a website’s equivalent of a physical address.
-In the same way that a GPS needs a street address or a location name to provide directions, a web browser like Chrome or Internet Explorer needs a domain name to direct you to a website.
+A domain name (e.g a .co.ke domain name) is a website’s equivalent of a physical address.
+In the same way that a GPS needs a street address or a location name to provide directions.
+A web browser like Chrome or Internet Explorer needs a domain name to direct you to a website.

 A domain name has two main elements.
 For example, the domain name softlinkoptions.co.ke consists of the website’s name (softlinkoptions) and the domain name extension (.co.ke).
-When a company or a person purchases a domain name, they are able to specify which server the domain name points to.
+When a company purchases a domain name, they are able to specify which server the domain name points.

 Domain name registrations are overseen by an organization called ICANN (Internet Corporation for Assigned Names and Numbers).
 And in Kenya they are over they are over seen by a local registry KENIC (KE).
-ICANN or KENIC specify which domain name extensions are available and keeps a centralized database of where the domain names point to.
+ICANN or KENIC specify which domain name extensions are available.
+They keeps a centralized database of where the domain names point to.

 Every website that you visit effectively consists of two main elements: a domain name and a web server.

-A web server is a physical machine that hosts the files and the databases that your website is made from and sends them out to people across the internet when they visit your site from their machine.
+A web server is a physical machine that hosts the files and the databases that your website is made from.
+Also sends them out to people across the internet when they visit your site from their machine.

-The domain name is what people type in to access your site, and it points the web browser to the server that stores those resources.
-Without a domain name, people would need to remember the specific IP address of your server — and that’s just not going to happen, there are usually long and difficult to remember so the domain name provides an easy enough memorable word.
+The domain name is what people type in to access your site.
+And it points the web browser to the server that stores those resources.
+Without a domain name, people would need to remember the specific IP address of your server.
+And that’s just not going to happen, there are usually long.
+Also difficult to remember so the domain name provides an easy enough memorable word.

 A domain name works by acting as a link or alternative name to the server that hosts your website.